 - transferable skills in risk and money management

 - psychology and market emotions and self-awareness in decision making

 - ability to develop a process-orientated approach to problem solving

 - practical experience in the financial markets and trading systems

 The course is delivered by The Two Traders, a business founded by University of Bath graduates.
 David Starley, MEng Chemical Engineering alumnus and Program Manager at The Two Traders, explains: "The Two Traders is a trading education website set up for the purpose of teaching people the right way to trade and how to avoid the all too common scams in the Forex industry.
 I’m really excited to provide valuable experience for University of Bath students through our leading online course and trading challenge, not only because I attended the University myself but also since I understand the competitiveness of the graduate job market - the trading education programme is a great asset to add to your CV!"

-Emily Richards, HSS Business Engagement Manager adds: "We’re committed to offering innovative opportunities for students who don’t undertake a placement to develop their applied skills, particularly in a year when placements have been disrupted.
+Emily Richards, HSS Business Engagement Manager adds: "We’re committed to offering innovative opportunities to all Bath students, including those who don’t undertake a placement, to develop their employability skills and to apply their learning.
 The trading course offers something unique for economics students and breaks down barriers to entering an employment sector often considered inaccessible to many.
 This programme is especially relevant for any students interested in a career in the finance or investment banking sector."

 Each year the course culminates with an award event at the end of March on completion of the challenge.
 You can find out more about the course in our student blog.